Back to top

 PFAS

 PFAS, short for perfluoroalkyl and polyfluoroalkyl substances, are chemical compounds manufactured and used for decades to repel water, grease and oil.
-They can be found in many common products, including fire-fighting foam, carpets, clothing, nonstick cookware, food packaging, plastic, coasting, dental floss and some high-end ski waxes.
+They can be found in many common products, including fire-fighting foam, carpets, clothing, nonstick cookware, food packaging, plastic coating, dental floss and some high-end ski waxes.

 The chemicals don’t easily break down, earning themselves the nickname the “forever chemicals.”
 Research by the Centers for Disease Control and Prevention show most people in the United States have been exposed to some PFAS.
 Research suggests exposure to high levels of certain PFAS may lead to health impacts.

-Denver Water is committed to ensuring a clean, safe water supply for our customers.
-Our water quality experts have been studying the evolving information about the chemicals and involved in discussions with legislators, state and local regulators and other utilities on how to best find, control, remove and prevent PFAS contamination in water.
+Denver Water is committed to providing a clean, safe water supply for our customers that meets or goes beyond state and federal drinking water standards.
+Our water quality experts have been studying the evolving information about the chemicals and are involved in discussions with legislators, state and local regulators and other utilities on how to best find, control, remove and prevent PFAS contamination in water.

-We also have tested for PFAS-related compounds in source water and drinking water as the water comes into and goes out of the treatment plants since 2017 and have not detected anything above the reportable limit .
+We also have tested for PFAS-related compounds in the source water that comes into our treatment plants and the drinking water that leaves our treatment plants since 2017 and have not detected anything above the Environmental Protection Agency’s proposed regulatory limits.

 FAQs